Pre-existing Conditions

 If you have SLE, it’s best to wait until you’re in the inactive phase before trying to become pregnant.
 Some medicines can affect your baby’s growth and development so your medicine may have to be changed.

-If you have an inherited blood clotting disorder, talk to your health care provider before you start trying to become pregnant.
+If you have an inherited blood clotting disorder, talk with your health care provider before you start trying to become pregnant.
 The blood’s ability to clot during pregnancy may change, affecting both your health and your developing baby.
-Medicine you take for your disorder may need to be changed.
+Medicines may need to be changed or adjusted.

 Good oral health is an important part of a healthy pregnancy.
-If you have cavities, gum disease, or other health concerns with your mouth talk to your dentist about treatment before you start trying to become pregnant.
-For more information talk to your dentist or dental hygienist.
+If you have cavities, gum disease, or other health concerns with your mouth, talk with your dentist about treatment before you start trying to become pregnant.
+For more information talk with your dentist or dental hygienist.

 For more information about mental health and stress, click here.

 Being above a healthy weight can increase some risks during pregnancy.
-Women with a BMI over 30 may be at more risk of gestational diabetes, miscarriage, preterm birth, having a larger than average baby, or certain birth defects.
-Talk to your health care provider about healthy ways to change your weight before you start trying to become pregnant.
+If BMI is too high, there’s a greater risk of gestational diabetes, miscarriage, preterm birth, having a larger than average baby, or certain birth defects.
+Talk with your health care provider about healthy ways to change your weight before you start trying to become pregnant.

-If you or your partner has a family history of an inherited health condition, it’s a good idea to talk to your health care provider about genetic counselling before trying to become pregnant.
+If you or your partner has a family history of an inherited health condition, it’s a good idea to talk with your health care provider about genetic counselling before trying to become pregnant.

 Talking about your medical history will also help identify any areas of concern.

-For males, some health concerns may affect your ability to conceive a baby.
+Some health concerns may affect your sperm and your reproductive system which may impact the ability to conceive a baby.

 The following can contribute to erectile dysfunction (getting or keeping an erection) and premature ejaculation (releasing semen early during intercourse).